 1. Develop Your Training Goals:

 Invest time to first identify and plan the outcomes your company wishes to achieve from its training programs.
 It is also a good idea to include employees in the brainstorming process as it will give you an idea of the skillsets to be improved.
 When done right, microlearning will help the employees grow in their careers and create an engaging learning experience through rich media and personalization.

 2. Create Lessons Based on Employees’ Learning Styles:

 Organizations usually make the mistake of lumping together the same training programs for every employee.
 However, microlearning is based on the concept of personalized learning.
 So, it is a good idea to know your employees’ learning styles as this will help you plan your microlearning lessons such that they get the best information.
 You may wish to survey employees to see how they best learn and what tools are helpful in the process.
 You can then take a personal approach that best meets your training goals and helps the learners to better understand and employ learning in real-world situations.

 3. Evaluate Your Design Options:

 Microlearning thrives best with rich media.
 Creative presentations, use of animations, 3D models, AR/VR features and audio/video files, and assessment features can be used to bring alive the subject, provide learners the opportunity to learn at their own pace, practice concepts in a virtual environment before putting them to test in real situations and assess their grasp of the subject.

 4. Make Microlearning Available Anytime, Anywhere:

 Once the training is available on mobile devices, learners will no longer see training programs as a distraction from their everyday duties.
-In fact, away from a restricted schedule, they will take charge of their own learning for professional development.
-They would be able to fill their own knowledge gaps, anywhere, and also at the time when they most need access to the knowledge to effectively fulfil their commitments.
+Away from a restricted schedule, they will take charge of their learning for professional development.
+They would be able to fill their knowledge gaps, anywhere, and also at the time when they most need access to the knowledge to effectively fulfill their commitments.

 5. Evaluate the Goals of Your Microlearning: